|SSM Cardinal Glennon Children's Medical Center|

 What Happens During Exercise?

 The muscles need more energy during exercise, so the body releases extra sugar, or glucose.
 For people with diabetes, this can have some side effects.
 For example, if the body doesn't have enough insulin to use the glucose that's released during exercise, then the glucose stays in the blood, which leads to high blood sugar levels.
-This is called hyperglycemia (pronounced: hy-per-gly-see-me-uh).
+This is called hyperglycemia (pronounced: hy-pur-gly-SEE-mee-uh).

 Not having enough insulin to use the sugar in the blood can also cause the body to burn fat for fuel.
 When the body starts to burn fat for fuel, substances called ketones are produced.
 People with diabetes shouldn't exercise if they have high levels of ketones in their blood because this can make them really sick.
 If you have type 1 diabetes, your doctor will tell you how to check for ketones (you may need to take a urine test before exercising) and treat yourself to get back on track.

-The body's need for extra glucose during exercise can also cause low blood sugar levels (called hypoglycemia, pronounced: hy-po-gly-see-me-uh).
-Low blood sugar can occur when the body uses up all the sugar that it's stored so there's no more to be released as glucose when the muscles demand it.
+The body's need for extra glucose during exercise can also cause low blood sugar levels (called hypoglycemia, pronounced: hy-po-gly-SEE-mee-uh).
+Low blood sugar can happen when the body uses up all the sugar that it's stored so there's no more to be released as glucose when the muscles demand it.
 This is especially true if insulin levels in the blood are still high after taking an injection.
 You may need to check blood sugar levels and have an extra snack to prevent low blood sugar levels.
 If you're starting a rigorous exercise schedule, like training for a sport, your doctor may recommend that you adjust your insulin dosage to prevent low blood sugar levels.

 Getting Ready to Exercise